Postpartum psychosis: Andrea Yates

-Andrea Yates had depression and, four months after the birth of her fifth child, relapsed, with psychotic features.
-Several weeks later she drowned all five children.
+Andrea Yates had depression and in 2001, four months after the birth of her fifth child, relapsed, with psychotic features.
+Several weeks later, she drowned all five children.
 Under the law in Texas, she was sentenced to life imprisonment, but, after a retrial, was committed to a mental hospital.

 Lindsay Clancy

-Lindsay Marie Clancy (née Musgrove; born August 11, 1990) is an American woman from Duxbury, Massachusetts who strangled her three children on the evening of January 24, 2023.
-Two of the children, 5-year-old Cora Clancy and 3-year-old Dawson Clancy, were pronounced dead at the hospital on January 24, 2023, while a third child, 8-month-old Callan Clancy, died on January 27, 2023.
-After she strangled the children she attempted to kill herself by jumping from a window.
-She is now permanently paralyzed from the waist down.
-Experts for the defense believe Clancy suffered from postpartum psychosis and that she may have been "overmedicated."
-Her attorneys reported that, in the 4 months leading up to the incident, Lindsay had been prescribed 13 different psychiatric medications.
+Lindsay Clancy, a labor and delivery nurse from Duxbury, Massachusetts, fatally strangled her three children on the evening of January 24, 2023.
+After she strangled the children, she attempted to kill herself by jumping from a window, causing her to become paralyzed from the waist down.
+Experts for the defense argued that Clancy suffered from postpartum psychosis and should not be held criminally responsible.

-Clancy worked as a labor and delivery nurse at Massachusetts General Hospital.
-She also made videos for newborn mothers.
-Prior to the incident, she struggled with various facets of her mental health, seeking treatment from one psychiatrist and a psychiatric nurse practitioner.
-She was admitted to McLean Hospital less than three weeks before the killings.

-The incident ignited a discussion on social media platforms such as TikTok about postpartum psychosis and various others struggles mothers face after a birth.
-This had led to many mothers speaking out about their own stories, opening up on social media or to various press outlets about their experiences.
+The incident ignited a discussion on social media platforms such as TikTok about postpartum psychosis.
 Several bills were introduced to the Massachusetts state legislature in an attempt to better address postpartum illnesses in the state.

 In fiction

 Guy de Maupassant, in his novel Mont-Oriol (1887) described a brief postpartum psychotic episode.

-Charlotte Perkins Gilman, in her short story "The Yellow Wallpaper" (1892) described severe depression with psychotic features starting after childbirth, perhaps similar to that experienced by the author herself.
+Charlotte Perkins Gilman, in her short story "The Yellow Wallpaper" (1892), described severe depression with psychotic features starting after childbirth, perhaps similar to that experienced by the author herself.

 Stacey Slater, a fictional character in the long-running BBC soap-opera EastEnders had postpartum psychosis in 2016, and was one of the show's biggest storylines that year.

-In the House, M.D. episode Forever, House takes the case of a mother with postpartum psychosis.
+In the season 2 House, M.D. episode "Forever", House takes the case of a mother with postpartum psychosis.